Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 ##### Basic functionalities from the project<a name="BasicFunctionalities" />

-Because I used my project template [Project-Template-afterburnerfx-Naoghuman] to create the [SokubanFX] project all basic functionalities which I want was implemented :grinning: :sunglasses: .
+Because I used my project template [Project-Template-afterburnerfx-Naoghuman] to create the [SokubanFX] project all basic functionalities which I want was almost implemented :grinning: :sunglasses: .

 > Logging, ActionEvent- and Properties-Handling,  support for the [JavaFX]